Nuncie Sacco, member of 1949 Hammonton Little League World Series champs and a Mainland coach, AD, dies

 His father “was strong to the very end.
 He was a strong guy.
 He looked great.
 Full head of hair.
 Not much gray. ...
 The decline, he went quickly, thank God.”

 Gatley said he last spent time with Sacco before the COVID-19 pandemic.
-"He looked fantastic," he said.
+“He looked fantastic,” Gatley said.

 “Was always busy,” John Sacco said.